xsf/xmpp.org/content/posts/blog/easy-xmpp-challenge.md

 common) to run your own server (or to get your own domain hosted with a commercial provider).

-We can leverage users' knowledge about how email works, learn from over forty years of email evolution, and apply ideas from modern UX design on top, to make XMPP easier to use today.
+By leveraging users' knowledge about how email works, learning from over forty years of email evolution, and applying ideas from modern UX design on top, it is possible to make XMPP easier to use today.

 ## Our Challenges

-There are several areas where we as a community need to improve.
+There are several areas where our community needs to improve.
 This post provides an overview of the challenges we are currently facing in different areas.
 Subsequent posts will dive deeper into the individual topics and work out possible solutions.